Understanding Psychotherapy: A Social History of the Mind

 Through this historical study we will encounter engaging facts, stories and discussion which will illuminate a practice that has often been shrouded in mystery and misunderstanding.
 The aim of the course is also to be interactive, so discussion on the themes raised will be welcomed and encouraged.

-The programme, delivered in partnership with the UK Council for Psychotherapy, will conclude with a consideration of what the future may hold against a backdrop of remarkable technological and medical advances, and yet seemingly ever-increasing feelings of anxiety and uncertainty.
+The programme will conclude with a consideration of what the future may hold against a backdrop of remarkable technological and medical advances, and yet seemingly ever-increasing feelings of anxiety and uncertainty.

 No prior knowledge of history, medicine or psychotherapy is required to join this course.
 Also please note that this course is not designed to train people in the practical skills of psychotherapy.

 OUTLINE PROGRAMME (Subject to possible change)

 - 15 October: Introduction.
 In search of human nature: why history matters – Professor Brett Kahr

 - 22 October: Under the Skin: Freud and the Unconscious – Professor Brett Kahr

 - 29 October: War and Neuroses – Martin Pollecoff

 - 5 November: Psychotherapy’s connection with Art and Film – Professor Sarah Niblock

 - 12 November: Body and Soul Rethought – Dr Divine Charura